 1. How to bet on basketball

-- Moneyline – this is the most common and simple basketball bet.
-On the moneyline you simply bet on a certain team to win the game.
+- Money line: This is the most common and simple basketball bet.
+On the money line, you bet on a certain team to win the game.

-- Over/under (totals) – essentially betting on the combined score for each team.
-The bookie will determine if the score will be over or under certain points.
+- Over/under (totals): Essentially betting on the combined score for each team.
+The sportsbook will determine if the score will be over or under certain points.

-- Halftime lines – a savvy bettor knows that halftime does not mean it is time to change the channel.
-Instead, it is time to take advantage of halftime lines which are available during halftime only.
-Here you bet on an entirely new spread taking into account what happened in the first half of the game.
+- Halftime Lines: A savvy bettor knows that halftime does not mean it’s time to change the channel.
+Instead, it’s time to take advantage of halftime lines which are available during halftime only.
+Here, you bet on an entirely new spread taking into account what happened in the first half of the game.

-- Parlays – also known as teasers.
-This betting market allows you to combine all your bets to increase your payout.
+- Parlays: This wager allows you to combine all your bets to increase your payout.
 However, in order to win, all your selections need to be correct.

 2. What is spread betting in basketball?

-The spread or handicap is a betting market that bookies use to level the playing field.
-The handicap is often displayed as either (-) or (+) and is used to determine the outcome of the game for the purpose of the bet.
-For instance, the Lakers are the underdog at +7.5 points, and the Bulls at -7.5 as the favorite.
-Therefore, if you bet on the favorite, you will need to subtract 7.5 points from their final score to win your bet.
-However, if you bet on the underdog, you will need to add 7.5 points to their final score to win.
+The spread, or handicap, is a betting market that bookies use to level the playing field.
+The handicap is often displayed as either (-) or (+) and is used to determine the game’s outcome for the purpose of the bet.

 4. How do odds work in basketball?

-- American odds – the (-) sign is used to represent the favorite, while the (+) represents the underdog.
-If the odds are Celtics -110 and Mavericks +110, then it means you need to bet $110 to get $100 on Celtics or bet $100 to get $110 on the Mavericks.
+- American odds: The (-) sign is used to represent the favorite, while the (+) represents the underdog.
+If the odds are Celtics -110 and Mavericks +110, you need to bet $110 to win $100 on Celtics or bet $100 to win $110 on the Mavericks.
 Both teams could also be +, but the team with the lower number is always the favorite.